htmllint/grunt-htmllint/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+### v0.2.2

+* added error codes to the output
+* added `htmllintrc` option, allows users to specify configuration in a separate file

 ### v0.2.1